1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ---

 **URL commands:**
-This button leads to the chapter "Cheatsheet URL Commands" in the manual, where the URL commands are listed in a short overview.
+The button leads to the chapter "Cheatsheet URL Commands" of this manual, where the URL commands are listed in a short overview.
 Internetaccess needed.

 ---

 **Manual:**
-This button leads to the table of content of the manual.
+The button leads to the table of content of this manual.
 Internetaccess needed.

 ---

 **FAQ:**
-This button leads to the chapter "FAQ" in the manual.
+The button leads to the chapter "FAQ" of this manual.
 Internetaccess needed.

 ---